Top 5 This Week

 Getting the Most Out of Your Visit

 A few practical points that will improve any trip to Louisiana.
-Book accommodation and major attractions — particularly national parks, popular hiking trails, and well-known restaurants — as far in advance as possible; the most desirable options can fill weeks or months ahead, especially in peak season.
-Having a car provides the most flexibility for exploring beyond the main centers, and most of Louisiana’s most rewarding experiences are in places not easily reached by public transport.
-The best local knowledge is often found in regional visitor centers, independent bookshops, and by talking to residents — the most memorable discoveries on any trip are rarely the ones in the guidebooks.
+Book accommodation and tables at the well-known restaurants as far in advance as you can; the most sought-after rooms and dining rooms fill weeks or months ahead, especially around Jazz Fest and Mardi Gras.
+Having a car gives you the freedom to explore beyond the main centers, and many of Louisiana’s richest experiences sit in places not easily reached by public transport.
+The best local knowledge tends to surface in regional visitor centers, independent bookshops, and conversations with residents — the discoveries that stay with you are rarely the ones in the guidebooks.
 Allocate more time than you think you need: Louisiana consistently rewards travelers who slow down and explore in depth rather than trying to cover maximum ground in minimum time.

 Felipe Cota